How to Become a Counselor in Maine

 Whether a future counselor in Maine will be dealing with the increasing gambling problem plaguing the state, doing social work on the streets of Portland, or family therapy in Kennebunkport they’ll need all the education and experience required of them by the Maine Board of Counseling Professionals.
 As the Maine Clinical Counselors Association states, counselors in Maine are proud to maintain a holistic and collaborative approach in helping the people they serve.

 Whether pursuing the LPC or the LCPC, future counselors are required to complete graduate coursework, receive a passing score on the National Counselor Exam(NCE), and complete the necessary supervised experience.
-This mixture of a qualified degree, from a program accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) or a degree in rehabilitation counseling from a program accredited by the Council on Rehabilitation Education (CORE), with supervised experienced gives a future councilor the skills and experience they’ll need to best serve the people of Maine.
+This mixture of a qualified degree, from a program accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) or a degree in rehabilitation counseling from a program accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), with supervised experienced gives a future counselor the skills and experience they’ll need to best serve the people of Maine.

-What are the Supervised Experience Requirements for Becoming a Counselor in Maine?
+What Are the Supervised Experience Requirements to Become a Counselor in Maine?

-Future counselors pursing either the LPC or LCPC license must acquire a conditional license (LPC-C & LCPC-C) before obtaining board approved supervision.
+Applicants pursuing either the LPC or LCPC license must acquire a conditional license (LPC-C & LCPC-C) before obtaining board approved supervision.
 Future counselors are then required to complete at least two years’ counseling experience under the supervision of a senior clinician in order to receive their full license.
-The supervisor must be a LCPC, LMFT, Licensed Pastoral Counselor, LMSW-CC, LCSW, CSW-IP, licensed psychologist, or licensed psychiatrist and fulfill the board's requirements of either years of licensure experience or supervisory training.
+The supervisor must be an LCPC, LMFT, Licensed Pastoral Counselor, LMSW-CC, LCSW, CSW-IP, licensed psychologist, or licensed psychiatrist and fulfill the board's requirements for either years of licensure experience or supervisory training.

 2000 hours of which 1000 hours must be acquired during direct counseling with individuals, couples, families or groups.
 In addition, a minimum of 67 hours of supervision with at least 34 hours of individual supervision.

 3,000 supervised hours of which 1,500 hours must be acquired during direct client contact.
-In addition, a total of 100 hours of individual supervision are required.
-Of the 100 hours 50 hours are allowed in a group setting.
+In addition, a total of 100 hours of individual supervision is required.
+Of the 100 hours, 50 hours are allowed in a group setting.

-In either case, commitment on the part of the supervisor and the licensee to keep good records will insure accuracy and a well documented application for a full license.
+In either case, commitment on the part of the supervisor and the licensee to keep good records will ensure accuracy and a well-documented application for a full license.

-What are the Examination Requirements for Becoming a Counselor in Maine?
+What Are the Examination Requirements to Become a Counselor in Maine?

 Note: For more information on how to become a counselor in the state of Maine, please visit the Board of Counseling Professionals Licensure.